 The Education Sector aims to improve the quality of education in local schools to retain students, promote local teachers and develop child-friendly education system.
-The area of intervention in education sector includes rebuilding earthquake damaged schools, repairing and improving facilities in schools; operating schools in child friendly environment and improving quality of education with dedicated and trained teachers; support students to secure higher educations to work in different sectors including teaching job at local schools; increasing the rate of students learning achievement; managing and operating ECED classroom effectively; empowering school management committees in governance and decision making.
+The area of intervention in the education sector includes rebuilding earthquake damaged schools, repairing and improving facilities in schools; operating schools in child friendly environment and improving quality of education with dedicated and trained teachers; support students to secure higher educations to work in different sectors including teaching job at local schools; increasing the rate of students learning achievement; managing and operating ECED classroom effectively; empowering school management committees in governance and decision making.

 Supply of all necessary teaching materials:

 Teaching materials required for the schools and students are the most important needs for the smooth teaching and learning environment of schools.
 Students and schools located in the remote mountain villages face extreme difficulties in procuring these supplies due to financial constraints of the families and lack of easy access to markets.
-Himalayan Trust therefore, meets all these requirements to the students, teachers and schools.
+Himalayan Trust, therefore, meets all these requirements to the students, teachers, and schools.
 The supplies of these materials for the 60 schools are divided into six clusters in order to ease the distribution.
-The supplies are delivered in the respective schools by air, porters or trucks according to available means.
+The supplies are delivered to the respective schools by air, porters or trucks according to available means.

 Maintenance and extension:

-Himalayan Trust supports for maintenance, extension and restoration of the schools which lack financial resources of their own.
+Himalayan Trust supports for maintenance, extension, and restoration of the schools which lack financial resources of their own.
 On receiving petitions from the School Management Committee, the Himalayan Trust Nepal Committee examines all such petitions and makes decisions.
-Appropriate petitions are entertained only if local community agrees to be as part of the project such as sharing cost, providing free labor and supervising and reporting the progress of the project.
+Appropriate petitions are entertained only if local community agrees to be as part of the project such as sharing the cost, providing free labor and supervising and reporting the progress of the project.

 Himalayan Trust provides scholarships to many worthy students to pursue higher studies after their successful completion of high school education (SLC) from Solukhumbu district.
 The scholarships have enabled many students from the remote mountain villages to achieve medical doctors, foresters, engineers, teachers, nurses and successful business entrepreneurs.
-Certain numbers of scholarships are reserved for students who are interested with technical and vocational education.
+Certain numbers of scholarships are reserved for students who are interested in technical and vocational education.
 These skills are important for easy employment of the students and also meeting the requirement of services for the local community.

 no images were found